-With this option, Autopunch is disabled and employees will have to manually punch in/out when entering and leaving a customer's geofence.
-Use Punch Prompt to remind employees to punch in/out.
+With this option, Autopunch is disabled and workers will have to manually punch in/out when entering and leaving a customer's geofence.
+Use Punch Prompt to remind workers to punch in/out.

 Allowing Early Punch In

-Using the "Early Punch In Window" setting, employees can be allowed to punch in up to 20 min early when arriving at work sites.
-Customer whose employees need to arrive early at the job site to do preparatory work find this setting particularly useful.
+Using the "Early Punch In Window" setting, workers can be allowed to punch in up to 20 min early when arriving at work sites.
+Customers whose workers need to arrive early at the job site to do preparatory work find this setting particularly useful.

 Setting up Geofence Autopunch